Degrandlac/Kevin_Harerimana.github.io/README.md

 *May 2024 – Present*
 - Built a deep learning model to detect malaria parasites in blood smears with 89% accuracy.
 - Achieved an inference speed of 6.7 ms per image

+### **CAIDP Research Group Member**
+*Center for AI and Digital Policy · Part-time*
+*Jan 2025 – Present · United States (Hybrid)*
+- Participating in CAIDP’s core activities in the context of the AI policy clinic, with a focus on human rights and global AI frameworks.
+- Contributing to the analysis and implementation of global AI policies, including the **UNESCO Recommendation on the Ethics of AI**, the **OECD AI Principles**, the **EU AI Act**, and the **Council of Europe AI Treaty**.

 ### **AI Policy Lab**
 *Umeå University – Umeå, Sweden (Hybrid)*